Contrary to what skin care experts and dermatologists tell us, acne sufferers have an essential fatty acid deficiency in their skin.

 How to topically treat a fatty acid deficiency

-They're oils that can be used on the skin, are either edible or inedible, and come from a variety of sources such as vegetables, fruits, nuts, and seeds.
+Carrier oils can be used topically on the skin, are either edible or inedible, and come from a variety of sources such as vegetables, fruits, nuts, and seeds.
 Carrier oils are mainly made up of fatty acids, with linoleic and oleic usually being the most abundant.

 Oils high in oleic and low in linoleic acids are your olive and avocado oils.
 They're heavier than high linoleic oils, and take longer to absorb.
-They can cause breakouts and may lead to dry skin with extended use.
+They can cause breakouts and lead to dry, oily, or combination skin with extended use.

-You may want to experiment with mixing different oils together to see what works best for your skin, and if you want the added benefits of omega-3 and GLA.
+You may want to experiment with mixing different oils together to see what works best for your skin, and if you want the added benefits of omega-3s and GLA (omega-6).

 Oils high in linoleic and low in oleic fatty acids

 A dollar symbol has also been assigned to each carrier oil to signify its cost, with $$$ being the highest.